eatyourpeas/checktick/docs/encryption.md

 5. **Limit access** to authorized personnel only

 **Share passphrase securely**:

 - Use encrypted communication (S/MIME email, encrypted messaging)
 - Share in person when possible
 - Use password manager sharing features
 - **Never** send via plain email, Slack, or SMS

-### Managing Organization Encryption
+### Managing Organisation Encryption

 #### Granting Access to Encrypted Data

-Organization encryption creates two levels of access control:
+Organisation encryption creates two levels of access control:

 **Level 1: Survey access** (managed in CheckTick)

-- Organization owner assigns users to surveys
+- Organisation owner assigns users to surveys
 - Users can see survey structure
 - Users can create/edit surveys

 **Level 2: Data access** (managed outside CheckTick)

-- Organization owner shares encryption passphrase with authorized data managers
+- Organisation owner shares encryption passphrase with authorized data managers
 - Only those with passphrase can decrypt data
 - Passphrase sharing is your responsibility